 - Listen for anchoring comments.
 Initial ideas can hold a discussion in place too tightly, tamping down any possibility of others sharing their divergent ideas.
-If a leader (or another strong-minded or strong-voiced individual) takes the first pass at the problem, it can be too hard for the team to move past the proposed approach — even if it’s always failed before — and think in a more effective, creative way.
+If a leader (or another strong-minded or strong-voiced individual) takes the first pass at the problem, it can be too hard for the team to move past the proposed approach — even if it’s never worked well before — and think in a more effective, creative way.
 The leader should serve as a facilitator, not a decision-maker, drawing out other voices and encouraging other views.

 - “Uncategorize” the problem.
 If the problem is identified as being like previous problems, some people may only be able to think about it in patterned ways, and dismiss the problem as “just another” marketing or ops problem.
 The point is to generate a concrete, relevant discussion, so if this type of problem has been resolved well in the past, focus on the upside; otherwise, focus on the specific impacts and possible courses of action.

 - Watch for organizational implications.
 Be sure to address the problem at the right level of work, hierarchy, and influence.
 Will the resolution hold, both upstream and downstream, based on authority as well as workflow?
-Look for any connections and overlaps between and within the problems to find underlying common causes, structures, or belief systems.
+Look for any connections and overlaps between and within problems to find underlying common causes, structures, or belief systems.
 Sometimes you need to solve two problems at once to solve one at all.

 - Break it down.
 Try breaking the overall problem down to see if parts of it can be solved independently, without shortchanging other aspects.
 Fixing several small problems sometimes produces more progress, alleviates more stress, and encourages more engagement than trying to handle a complex problem all at once.

 - Take a completely fresh perspective.
 Reframing the problem lets everyone see it in a new light so they can generate additional options and alternatives.
 Intentionally flip your assumptions and see what their opposites suggest.
-Look for every possible opportunity without concern for any downside, and only then qualify those opportunities to incorporate past learning and minimize future risk.
+Look for every possible opportunity without any initial concern for any downside, and only then qualify those opportunities to incorporate past learning and minimize future risk.

 For Future Reference